WELCOME TO THE

 10 am - 5 pm

-To all visiting aliens: Hope you enjoyed your stay here at BridgeFest, if you want to see some pictures from a previous year, check out the September 2010 Bridgeville Newsletter.
+To all visiting aliens: Hope you enjoy your stay here at BridgeFest, if you want to see some pictures from a previous year, check out the September 2010 Bridgeville Newsletter.

 There comes a time in this galaxy when all intergalactic species must come together for a higher purpose.
 A time to compare antenna and, of course, an opportunity to demonstrate the agility and new advances made on your flying saucer craft.
 The time is set.
 The place: EARTH; on the old BRIDGEVILLE BRIDGE, conveniently located in Bridgeville, California, USA (yes it is a real place, just look it up on the Internet, or fly up highway 36 and see for yourself).